Is the Big Chop For You?

 This style it only takes an average of 10-15 minutes depending on how defined you want your natural curls to be and how long your hair is.
 To style a TWA all you should spray your hair with water and apply the products of your choice.

-If you want a defined look, you can section your locs off to use your product in sections.
+If you want a defined look, you can section your locks off to use your product in sections.
 Utilizing a raking motion would yield the best results, or if you prefer to use a styling tool, the Denman brush would be your best friend.

 It will help keep your hair detangled so you will not have to worry about breakage and your hair will retain length.